 You may ask: “How strong is my password?”
 If your password contains common mistakes like using all lowercase letters, pet or family members’ names, the word “password” in it, or not using uppercase letters, numbers, or symbols, the answer is “not very.”
-Strong password security is the antithesis of these things and should contain a mix of lowercase and uppercase numbers, symbols and, ideally, should lack any words that are found in the dictionary.
+Strong password security is the antithesis of these things and should contain a mix of lowercase and uppercase letters, numbers, symbols and, ideally, should lack any words that are found in the dictionary.
 And, we cannot emphasize this enough:

-As a Managed Security Service Provider (MSSP), we understand the challenges and threats your business faces in this increasingly dangerous digital world.
-To help keep your business and credentials as safe as possible, here are a few of the things you can do to increase your cyber defenses and respond in the event of an attack.
+As a Managed Security Service Provider (MSSP), we understand the challenges and threats businesses face in this increasingly dangerous digital world.
+To help keep your business and credentials as safe as possible, here are a few of the things you can do to increase the strength of your cyber defense.

-USE DARK WEB MONITORING SERVICES
+USE A DARK WEB MONITORING SERVICE

-Use Two Factor Authentication/Dual Factor Authentication
+Use Two Factor Authentication (2FA)

 This two-step verification process is a security protocol that adds an extra layer of security to any basic virtual platform.
 It requires two out of three components (or “factors”) of identity verification that confirm you are who you say you are — something you know (like a password, catchphrase, favorite ice cream), something you have (such as a verified mobile device, generated code, or security token), or something you are (a biometric identifier, such as a fingerprint, facial scan, or retinal scan).